vrockai/pipeline-test/docs/content.md

 ---

-## High-resolution metagenomic reconstruction of the freshwater spring bloom.
+## High-resolution metagenomic reconstruction of the freshwater spring bloom
- 28.01.2023, _VS Kavagutti, PA Bulzu, CM Chiriac, MM Salcher, I Mukherjee, T Shabarova, V Grujčić, M Mehrshad, V Kasalický, AS Andrei, J Jezberová, J Seďa, P Rychtecký, P Znachor, K Šimek, R Ghai_

-_Metagenome, Fresh Water, Bacteria, Plankton, Viruses, Eukaryota, Water_ The phytoplankton spring bloom in freshwater habitats is a complex, recurring, and dynamic ecological spectacle that unfolds at multiple biological scales.
-Although enormous taxonomic shifts in microbial assemblages during and after the bloom have been reported, genomic information on the microbial community of the spring bloom remains scarce.

 [Source](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-022-01451-4)

-10.1186/s40168-022-01451-4

 ---

-## Closed genomes uncover a saltwater species of Candidatus Electronema and shed new light on the boundary between marine and freshwater cable bacteria.
+## Closed genomes uncover a saltwater species of Candidatus Electronema and shed new light on the boundary between marine and freshwater cable bacteria
- 25.01.2023, _M Sereika, F Petriglieri, TBN Jensen, A Sannikov, M Hoppe, PH Nielsen, IPG Marshall, A Schramm, M Albertsen_

-Cable bacteria of the Desulfobulbaceae family are centimeter-long filamentous bacteria, which are capable of conducting long-distance electron transfer.
-Currently, all cable bacteria are classified into two candidate genera: Candidatus Electronema, typically found in freshwater environments, and Candidatus Electrothrix, typically found in saltwater environments.
-This taxonomic framework is based on both 16S rRNA gene sequences and metagenome-assembled genome (MAG) phylogenies.
-However, most of the currently available MAGs are highly fragmented, incomplete, and thus likely miss key genes essential for deciphering the physiology of cable bacteria.
-Also, a closed, circular genome of cable bacteria has not been published yet.
-To address this, we performed Nanopore long-read and Illumina short-read shotgun sequencing of selected environmental samples and a single-strain enrichment of Ca. Electronema aureum.
-We recovered multiple cable bacteria MAGs, including two circular and one single-contig.
-Phylogenomic analysis, also confirmed by 16S rRNA gene-based phylogeny, classified one circular MAG and the single-contig MAG as novel species of cable bacteria, which we propose to name Ca. Electronema halotolerans and Ca. Electrothrix laxa, respectively.
-The Ca. Electronema halotolerans, despite belonging to the previously recognized freshwater genus of cable bacteria, was retrieved from brackish-water sediment.
-Metabolic predictions showed several adaptations to a high salinity environment, similar to the "saltwater" Ca. Electrothrix species, indicating how Ca. Electronema halotolerans may be the evolutionary link between marine and freshwater cable bacteria lineages.

 [Source](https://www.nature.com/articles/s41396-023-01372-6)

-10.1038/s41396-023-01372-6

 ---